Ayyankhan101/AL_Job_Salaries_Analysis_2025/README.md

 This project analyzes a dataset of data science salaries to uncover insights into compensation trends and builds a predictive model to estimate salaries based on various factors.
 The analysis explores how factors like experience level, job title, company location, and work year influence salaries in the data science field.

-The entire analysis and model development process is documented in the `Salary_Analysis_and_Prediction.ipynb` Jupyter Notebook.
+This repository includes a Jupyter Notebook with the complete analysis and a Streamlit dashboard for interactive exploration.

+## Project Structure

+- `salaries.csv.gz`: Compressed dataset containing salary information.
+- `Salary_Analysis_and_Prediction.ipynb`: Jupyter Notebook with the detailed analysis.
+- `dashboard.py`: Streamlit application for interactive analysis and salary prediction.
+- `requirements.txt`: A list of required Python packages.

 ## Dataset

-The dataset used for this analysis is `salaries.csv`, which contains information about data science jobs and their corresponding salaries.
+The dataset used for this analysis is `salaries.csv.gz`, which contains information about data science jobs and their corresponding salaries.
 The key columns in the dataset are:

 *   `work_year`: The year the salary was paid.
 *   `experience_level`: The experience level of the employee (e.g., Entry-level, Mid-level, Senior-level, Executive-level).